collective/collective.developermanual/source/troubleshooting/buildout.rst

 =========

 Plone 3.1 and earlier are not eggified.
-Below are links how to keep Plone 3.1 and earlier buildouts running .
+Below are links how to keep Plone 3.1 and earlier buildouts running.

-See
+See:

 * http://maurits.vanrees.org/weblog/archive/2010/04/nonewplone